Get your home connected to a gas or electricity supply

 - compare the quotes to the price provided by your supplier to see if you can get the work done at a better price

-Always check with the distributor or transporter whether any of the work carried out by an independent contractor needs to be agreed or inspected by them.
+Always check with the distributor or network operator whether any of the work carried out by an independent contractor needs to be agreed or inspected by them.

 If you’re refused a connection

-In some situations, a gas transporter or electricity distributor might refuse to provide you with a connection.
+In some situations, a gas network operator or electricity distributor might refuse to provide you with a connection.
 This might be because:

 - the pipework or wiring is in a dangerous condition - you may need to have work carried out to make it safe before you can be connected